Vita-Mix Blender Models Compared

-Blender containers are available in 64 ounce, and 32 ounce sizes.
-All new containers use the improved Eastman Tritan plastic, which is BPA free.
-The ideal size container for grinding grain is the new 32oz, as you must grind grain in small batches.
+Blender containers are available in 64, 48, and 32 ounce sizes.
+All new containers use the improved Eastman Tritan polycarbonate, which is BPA free.
+The ideal size container for grinding grain is the new 32oz dry container, as you must grind grain in small batches.

 I've been using a Vita-Mix for 40 years and the unit I have at home today is 35 years old.
 While it doesnt compare in performance to the new units, it still works beautifully and is my most valued kitchen appliance.

 I personally feel that a Vita-Mix is the most important investment anyone can make for their health, an investment that will continue to give the gift of health every day.
 When I founded Aviva, Vita-Mix was one of the first companies that I contacted, as I felt it was vital that I offered my health conscious customers the same product that I personally use daily.